piobyte/flamingo/README.md

 ## Profiles

-To allow short urls, you can create presets in the `src/profiles/files` directory.
+To allow short urls, you can create presets in the `src/profiles/` directory.
-Profiles use promises (via [rsvp.js](https://github.com/tildeio/rsvp.js)) to allow a more complex asynchronous behaviors (i.e. get face position, crop to center face).
+Profiles use promises (via [rsvp.js](https://github.com/tildeio/rsvp.js)) to allow more complex asynchronous behaviors (i.e. get face position, crop to center face).

-If you want to use more than the default profiles (`src/profiles`), set a path to another directory using `conf.PROFILES.DIR` or `ENV.PROFILES_DIR`.
+If you want to use more than the default profiles (`src/profiles`), set a path to another directory using `conf.PROFILES_DIR` or `ENV.PROFILES_DIR`.
 This will load all files in the defined directory and add them to the default profiles.

-If you don't want to use one file per profile, you can use the `src/profiles/inline` file or specify another path to a file using `conf.PROFILES.FILE` or `ENV.PROFILES_FILE` variables.
-This file should export an object containing profile names (key) and profile generator functions (value).

-See `src/profiles/inline.js` for an example on how to programmatic generate profile generators.

 ### External profile files/directory rules

 - An external profile file (not located in `src/profiles`) __can\`t__ use `require('module')` to load project dependencies.
-- A profiles file should only contain one `module.exports` with a function that returns a promise.
+- A profiles file should only contain one `module.exports` that exports an object containing profile name (key) and profile generation function (value).
-- This promise should resolve the object containing an array of operations (`process` object property) that can be used in the processor.
+- The profile generation function should return a promise that resolves an object containing an array of operations (`process` object property) that can be used in the processor.
 As of now, the profile function is invoked with the `RSVP` object (to create a promise) by default.

 Besides the `process` field there is support for more customization: